 If you have been arrested, have a warrant, or are under investigation for a crime in Arkansas, you should contact a Fayetteville criminal law attorney right away.
 The criminal court process can be difficult to manage, and you can make serious missteps when you are on your own.
 By hiring a Northwest Arkansas criminal defense attorney, you will know your rights and have someone on your side to protect them.
 TLGNWA’s criminal defense lawyers are ready to fight for you and improve your chances for a positive outcome.

-To learn more about how our Fayetteville, AR law firm can help, call the Law Group of Northwest Arkansas LLP at (479) 316-3760 or use our online contact form.
+To learn more about how our Fayetteville, AR law firm can help, call the Law Group of Northwest Arkansas PLLC at (479) 316-3760 or use our online contact form.
 Our criminal defense lawyers include former Benton, Sebastian, and Washington County prosecuting attorneys with the experience and knowledge to help you navigate the criminal defense process in our NWA.

 Criminal Cases Differ From Civil Cases